confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

 server is running a predefined script, it will automatically disable its REST endpoint and interactive use.

+!!! note
+    In headless mode, you must start all ksqlDB servers with the same queries file.
+If the queries files differ across ksqlDB servers, the behavior is undefined.

 !!! tip
     When both the `ksql.queries.file` property and the `--queries-file` argument are present, the `--queries-file` argument takes precedence.